realworldocaml/book/en/02-guided-tour.md

 sequences of instructions that operate by modifying state as they go.

-Functional code is the default in OCaml, with variable bindings and most datastructures being immutable.
+Functional code is the default in OCaml, with variable bindings and most data structures being immutable.
 But OCaml also has excellent support for imperative programming, including mutable data structures like arrays and hashtables and control-flow constructs like for and while loops.

 ### Arrays

-Perhaps the simplest mutable datastructure in OCaml is the array.
+Perhaps the simplest mutable data structure in OCaml is the array.
 Arrays in OCaml are very similar to arrays in other languages like C: they are fixed width, indexing starts at 0, and accessing or modifying an array element is a constant-time operation.
 Arrays are more